Courage

 Isn’t it truly awful that to assure our safety I had to make that distinction?

-Re: the incident last week – all is well.
-And if there is a next time, I’ll insist that they show me identification.
+Re: the incident last week – just a misunderstanding and all is well.
+Nevertheless, if there is a next time, I’ll insist that they show me identification.

 Countdown to November 3, 2026